 STAND UP STRAIGHT!
 I bet when you were young your mother would always tell you to stop slouching and to fix your posture.

 But what’s the importance of maintaining a good posture?

-The reasons to maintain a good posture go beyond your appearance.
+The reasons for maintaining good posture go beyond your appearance.
 Proper body alignment, or good posture, can help prevent excess strain on your joints, muscles, and spine alleviating pain and reducing the likelihood of injury.
 Having a good posture can boost your confidence and mood.
 Changing your posture may take some time, but it’s never too late to reap the health benefits of improved posture.
 Improving posture can even help to eliminate experiencing pain from other health conditions, like sciatica.
 Another potential reprieve from the pain that stems from the good posture vs poor posture debate?
 Growing pains.

 So what is posture?

 Posture is how you hold your body whether you’re standing, sitting, lying down, or even moving around.
 Posture refers to the relative position of your muscles, bones, and other supporting body structures.
 Many people don’t think of their posture, but they should.
 This is true when people are active, but also when they take part in activities like working, shopping, sitting and standing.
 Posture is important when laying down, too.

 Ideally, you want your body to be aligned and balanced in a way that your body structures are properly supported and protected.
 Proper posture provides you with comfort and stability.
 It will reduce the stress and strain on your muscles, joints and spine, and therefore, decreases the likelihood of pain and injury.
 Having good posture is about more than sitting up straight.
 It makes you comfortable and capable of participating in all of your favorites activities and hobbies.